iPlantCollaborativeOpenSource/hyper-stats/nagios/README.md

 See below to install the necessary daemon and configure it.

+# Install nrpe

-### On the compute node
+On the compute node install these base packages:

 ```
 apt-get install nagios-nrpe-server nagios-plugins libnagios-plugin-perl
 ```
 The main config file for `nrpe` is `/etc/nagios/nrpe.cfg`.
-Let's make an edit.

-Add the monitoring server as an allowed host.
+In order for nrpe to speak with nagios, the monitoring server must be added as an allowed host.
 Update the defininition for `allowed_hosts` to include the IP of the monitoring server.
 ```
 allowed_hosts=<MONITORING SERVER IP>, ... , ... ,
 ```
 Similar to `nagios.cfg`, `nrpe.cfg` can include other configs.
 By default it should include an `nrpe.d` directory.
-Search for:
+Check for the following include:
 ```
 include_dir=/etc/nagios/nrpe.d/
 ```

-Add the file `nagios/virt-nrpe-cmd.cfg` from the repo into `/etc/nagios/nrpe.d/`
+Add the file `nagios/virt-nrpe-cmd.cfg` from the repo into `/etc/nagios/nrpe.d/`.
 ```
 #virt-nrpe-cmd.cfg
 command[virt-stats]=/usr/bin/sudo /usr/lib/nagios/plugins/virt-stats.py
 ```
-From earlier, `virt-stats.py` must be run with sudo so that it can access the hypervisor.
+From earlier, `virt-stats.py` had to be run with sudo in order to access the hypervisor.
 This adds a complication because `check_nrpe` on the monitoring server must remotely execute a command on the compute node with sudo priveleges.

-We will add an entry into `/etc/sudoers` to allow the nagios user the ability to execute our plugin as sudo. **NOTE:** do not directly edit `/etc/sudoers` instead first check:
+We need add an entry into `/etc/sudoers` to allow the nagios user the ability to execute our plugin as sudo. **NOTE:** do not directly edit `/etc/sudoers` instead first check:
 ```
 echo $EDITOR # equals an editor you can use
 ```
-then run
+then run:
 ```
 sudo visudo # will wrap $EDITOR
 ```
 This will check your edits before changes are committed.
-The reason for visudo, is that incorrect changes to `/etc/sudoers` will **DISABLE THE ABILITY TO SUDO INTO THE MACHINE**. visudo prevents incorrect changes from being committed, still proceed with caution.
-In `visudo` add the line.
+The reason for visudo, is that incorrect changes to `/etc/sudoers` can disable the ability to sudo into the machine! `visudo` prevents incorrect changes from being committed.
+In `visudo` add the line:
 ```
 nagios ALL=(ALL) NOPASSWD: /usr/lib/nagios/plugins/virt-stats.py
 ```
 Start nrpe.
-Below -c sources our config, and -d runs nrpe as a daemon.
 ```
 /usr/sbin/nrpe -c /etc/nagios/nrpe.cfg -d
 ```
+# Test the setup

 Before switching back to the monitoring server, verify that the plugin is installed and returns output.
 (It can be found in the repo under